The NEC baby formula lawyers at Fob James Law Firm are handling lawsuits against Abbott Laboratories (Similac) and Mead Johnson (Enfamil).

 The NEC baby formula lawsuits are ongoing in both federal and state courts.

-MDL 3026 (federal multidistrict litigation) is underway in Illinois, with bellwether trials scheduled for late 2025 and early 2026.
+MDL 3026 (federal multidistrict litigation) is underway in Illinois, with bellwether trials scheduled for late 2025 and throughout 2026.

 Jury verdicts in state court have already reached tens of millions of dollars, though some defense wins occurred.